Frankie Merrifield

-Frankie Edward Peter Merrifield (born 8 January 1994) is an English professional footballer who plays as a midfielder.
+Frankie Edward Peter Merrifield (born 8 January 1994) is an English professional footballer who plays as a midfielder or forward for Billericay Town.

 Career

 AFC Wimbledon

 Merrifield signed his first professional contract with AFC Wimbledon in December 2011, having joined the club's youth system at the age of 16 two years previously.
 Merrifield's contract with the club was extended on 18 May 2012.
 Merrifield made his league debut in a 5–1 defeat by Bradford City on 25 August 2012 as an 87th minute substitute for Christian Jolley.
-The midfielder scored his first senior goal for AFC Wimbledon in the first round of the 2012-13 Football League Trophy against Southend United on 4 September 2012, although the game ended in a 2–1 defeat after Ryan Cresswell scored for the Shrimpers in the fourth minute of stoppage time.
+The midfielder scored his first senior goal for AFC Wimbledon in the first round of the 2012–13 Football League Trophy against Southend United on 4 September 2012, although the game ended in a 2–1 defeat after Ryan Cresswell scored for the Shrimpers in the fourth minute of stoppage time.
 Merrifield made his first league start for the Dons on 8 September 2012 in a 2–0 defeat against Northampton Town.
 On 30 November 2012, Merrifield was loaned out to Isthmian League Premier Division side Harrow Borough on an initial two-month loan deal along with teammate Emmanuel Akokhia.
 He made his debut for The Boro in a 0–0 draw with Whitehawk on 1 December 2012.
 On 8 December 2012, he struck a first-half equaliser for Harrow Borough against East Thurrock United, with the match eventually ending as a 3–2 defeat.
 On 29 January 2013, Merrifield scored his second league goal in a 3–2 loss to Metropolitan Police.
 On 4 February 2013, it was announced that Merrifield's loan spell had been extended by a further month.
-On 4 March 2013, it was announced that Merrifield had returned to AFC Wimbledon having made seven appearances in total for Harrow Borough.
-On 1 July 2013, it was announced that Merrifield had left the club.
+On 4 March 2013, it was announced that Merrifield had returned to AFC Wimbledon.
+During his loan spell he made ten appearances for Harrow Borough, scoring twice.
+On 1 July 2013, it was announced that Merrifield had left AFC Wimbledon.